Zaib Rehman

 Zaib Rehman is a Pakistani lawyer and actress.
-She started in television in her 20s and made her movie debut in the 2011 blockbuster Bol.
+She was one of the most popular actresses of 1970s, 1980s and 1990s.
+She started acting in television dramas in her early teens and made her movie debut in the 2011 Shoaib Mansoor blockbuster Bol.

 Early life

 During her time as student at Lahore College for Women University, she acted as President of the Dramatic Society and completed a National Guard training.
 She achieved many prizes in inter-college debating competitions.
 In 1975, she also performed in the annual production of the play Phandy.

 Career

-In her early 20s, Zaib Rehman started to perform in PTV classics like Ragon Mein Andhera (which turned into the series Andhera Ujala), Shikayatein Hikayatein and Inn Se Miliye.
-She also acted in the popular PTV series Fard-e-Jurm and Hazaaron Raastey and starred in one of the most famous series of individual plays: Andhera Ujala.
+In her early teens, Zaib Rehman started to perform in PTV classics like Ragon Mein Andhera (which turned into the series Andhera Ujala), Shikayatein Hikayatein, Sarab Parast and Inn Se Miliye.
+She also acted in the popular PTV series Fard-e-Jurm and Hazaron Raaste and starred in one of the most famous series of individual plays: Andhera Ujala.
 She later appeared in surrealistic plays like Chamkee, Se Semar, Waqt-e-waqt, Mehar O Jena, Aasaib, Roma, Haar and Seraab Parast of the series Nigar Khana.
 PTV's prominent hit Pehli Si Muhabbat was her final TV performance.

 After a long family-related hiatus, Zaib Rehman made her movie debut in 2011, portraying a suffering mother in Shoaib Mansoor's Pakistani hit movie Bol.
 Critics describe her performance as "outstanding", "compelling" and "most effective".
 In April 2014, she shot scenes for Farouq Mengal's Pakistani movie Hijrat in Istanbul, Turkey, with Asad Zaman, Rabia Butt, Jamal Shah and Durdana Butt.

 In November 2016, she returned to television.
 She co-stars in the Geo TV serial drama Mannat, playing the role of Meera Maa.